Fastdruid/ReCDTV/README.md

 ## Status

 Alpha. :)
 Board is "complete", all components, everything routed and currently in validation phase.
 I'm slowly validating every chip and component on the board.
 Roughly 70% through validation of every IC.
+While this is a slow and tedious process I'm still finding "issues" between the schematics and real board!

 ![image](https://github.com/user-attachments/assets/502022f9-04ee-4fac-bb75-5acfeada67f8)